rgleza/xsoar-kb/README.md

 # xsoar-kb
-XSOAR's scripts, unofficial integrations, snippets and so on
+XSOAR scripts, unofficial integrations, snippets and so on